floorford/bootcamp--week-09--react/scripts/01-jsx/README.md

 - For building UIs
 - Not a framework
 - Also be using Axios, Redux, ReactRouter
+- Can't built a full app until we learn Redux, so for now just building stand-alone components
 - Overkill to use for basic websites

 ### Scaffolding